Design (DES)

 Semester Corequisite: DES 4130

 Design capstone course to prepare students for post-graduation.
 Survey of current state of the design industry and materials preparations to prepare students for post-graduation goals.
 Topics include portfolio preparation, resumes, professional promotion, and/or websites.
 Materials fee required.
+Satisfies WI designation.

-Semester Prerequisite: DES 1100, DES 1110, DES 1125, DES 2600, DES 2005, DES 2405, enrollment preference to students in the BFA in Design or BS in Design
+Semester Prerequisite: ART 1160, DES 1100, DES 1110, DES 1125, DES 2005, DES 2600, DES 3600

 DES 4625.
 Storyboarding.
 Units: 3

-Semester Prerequisite: DES 1100, DES 1110, DES 1125, DES 2600, DES 2005, DES 2405
+Semester Prerequisite: DES 1100, DES 1110, DES 1125, DES 2005, and DES 2600

 DES 4800.
-Computer-Aided Design (CAD).
+Physical Product Design.
 Units: 3

-Semester Prerequisite: DES 1100, DES 1110, DES 1125, DES 2600, DES 2005, DES 2405, enrollment preference to students in the BFA in Design or BS in Design
+Semester Prerequisite: ART 1160, DES 1100, DES 1110, DES 1125, DES 2005, DES 2600

 DES 4825.
 3D Animation.
 Units: 3

-Semester Prerequisite: DES 1100, DES 1110, DES 1125, DES 2600, DES 2005, DES 2405, enrollment preference to students in the BFA in Design or BS in Design
+Semester Prerequisite: ART 1160, DES 1100, DES 1110, DES 1125, DES 2600, DES 3800

 Introduction to theories, techniques, concepts, and professional practices of 3D computer animation from initial concept to final production.
 Application of traditional principles of animation to the 3D digital environment.
 Topics include rigging, motion capture, modeling, simulation, character/object animation, texturing, and rendering.
-Two hours of discussion and two hours of activity.
+Two hours of discussion and three hours of activity.
 Materials fee required.

 DES 5100.
 Design Capstone Thesis: Research.
 Units: 6

 Research for the culminating project demonstrating professional competence in area of concentration.
 Requires presentation and defense of the student's proposed project.
 Course focuses on research concerning current issues in design fields.
 Students will develop an individual design approach, process, and methodology for the application of design solutions for the thesis project.
 Materials fee required.
+Satisfies WI designation.

 DES 5115.
 Design Capstone Thesis: Project.
 Units: 6